kbsriharsha/APTS_ApplicantParsingAndTrackingSystem/README.md

 ```
 All the traditional ATS systems uses the keywords to filter out the resumes, however there are
 many scenarios where keyword approach is proven wrong.
-This is presented as a POC how can we
+This approach is presented as a POC how can we
-better construct any ATS system with word embedding as they care both for keywords and the order
+better construct the ATS system with word embedding as they care both for keywords and the order
 of the words

 Examples: